George McAfee: Honors

 During his college football career, McAfee was named first-team All-American, helped the Duke Blue Devils to two Southern Conference championships, and was a member of the Iron Dukes, which narrowly lost the 1939 Rose Bowl to Southern Cal.

 While starring as running back, defensive back, kicker, punter, and kick returner for the mighty Chicago Bears of the 1940s, McAfee was named All Pro, set the all-time career punt return mark, and contributed to the Bears' NFL championships in 1940, 1941, and 1946.

 McAfee's jersey #5 was retired by Chicago in 1955.
 He entered the College Football Hall of Fame in 1961, the Pro Football Hall of Fame in 1966, the North Carolina Sports Hall of Fame in 1967, and the Duke Sports Hall of Fame in 1975, where he was a charter member.
 McAfee was also named to the NFL's 1940s All-Decade Team and the All-Time Two Way Team.

+NFL career statistics

 Later life and death

 After his retirement as a player in 1950, McAfee and his wife, Jeanne M. McAfee, moved back to Durham, where they raised their three children.
 Immediately upon his retirement, in 1950, McAfee worked as an NFL referee for several years.
 At the same time, he and his brother, Wes, started the McAfee Oil Company, a Shell oil distributor.
 He led McAfee Oil until he sold the company 30 years later.

 The brother with him whom he started the oil company, Wes McAfee, had also played football for Duke before being drafted to play in the NFL.
 Wes played only a single NFL season until he too volunteered to serve in WWII.

-According to his obituaries, McAfee rarely spoke of his football exploits after he retired from the sport but did frequently attend Duke athletic events for many years.
+According to his obituaries, McAfee rarely spoke of his football exploits after he retired from the sport, but frequently attended Duke athletic events for many years.